Samuel1698/fakeViewport/README.md

 - Detects if the console or application are offline and waits before reloading.
 - Detects if your browser is running too slow and restarts it.
 - Automatically clicks the full screen button and hides the cursor and controls from the cameras.
-- Very robust error handling and failsafes.
+- Very robust error handling and failsafe.
 - Customizable by changing the `config.ini` file.
 - Easy to set up by running the `setup.sh` bash script.
 - Most uptime I've seen is 6 months uninterrupted (v1.0.0).